 James, being the brother of Jesus, experienced very closely the earthly life of our Lord.
-He was there to observe His childhood, ministry, death, and resurrection.
-James believed the Gospel message of his Brother.
+In this well-researched message, Brother Brandon Byler shares how James was there to observe Jesus’ childhood, ministry, death, and resurrection.
+He believed the Gospel message of his Brother.
 He lived and taught a very practical faith and left a legacy to be followed.
 James was a doer.
 What are you doing?

 Opening prayer by Curt Wagoner: